 Appropriation or foreclosure of the asset is not available to mortgagees or pledgees under pledges that are not financial pledges.
-Should the lenders be willing to acquire the actual assets, they will need to bid in the judicial sale along with, and with no preference above, any other parties interested in the purchase of such property.
+Should the lenders be willing to acquire the actual assets, they will need to bid in the judicial sale along with, and with no preferabove, any other parties interested in the purchase of such property.

-Court procedures usually take several months or even more than a year if the complexity of the legal arguments at stake leads to court appeals.
+Court procedures usually take several months or even more than a year if complexity of the legal arguments at stake leads to court appeals.

-Insolvency of the Portuguese companies is governed by the Portuguese Insolvency Code, which defines insolvency as a debtor's inability to meet its obligations as they fall due.
-Insolvency proceedings may be filed by the debtor or by any of its creditors.
-However, the directors of a company have an obligation to file for insolvency within 60 days of the date on which they become aware or should have become aware of the insolvency and failure to do so may give rise to criminal and/or civil liability.
+Insolvency of the Portuguese companies is governed by the Portuguese Insolve Code, which defines insolvency as a debtor's inability to meet its obligations as fall due.
+Insolvency proceedings may be filed by the debtor or by any of its credit However, the directors of a company have an obligation to file for insolvency wi 60 days of the date on which they become aware or should have become aware of insolvency and failure to do so may give rise to criminal and/or civil liability.

-The court assumes the key role of ensuring compliance with the legal rules governing the insolvency proceedings, with particular responsibility for making an initial evaluation of the insolvency petition and an assessment of whether the insolvency and payment plans approved by creditors are legal and should be ratified.
-It is also required to assess a debtor's alleged insolvency in light of the facts emerging during the proceedings and, if it considers that the facts justify it, to issue a declaration of insolvency.
-The court's declaration of the debtor's insolvency and the appointment of the insolvency administrator must be published in the Official Gazette and registered at the debtor's commercial registry.
+The court assumes the key role of ensuring compliance with the legal r governing the insolvency proceedings, with particular responsibility for making an in evaluation of the insolvency petition and an assessment of whether the insolvency payment plans approved by creditors are legal and should be ratified.
+It is also require assess a debtor's alleged insolvency in light of the facts emerging during the proceed and, if it considers that the facts justify it, to issue a declaration of insolvency court's declaration of the debtor's insolvency and the appointment of the insolve administrator must be published in the Official Gazette and registered at the debt commercial registry.

-Unsecured creditors have to claim for their rights in the insolvency proceeding within 30 days from the declaration of the debtor's insolvency issued by the court.
-They may, however, still claim their credits in separate proceedings subject to certain conditions.
-Claims submitted by unsecured creditors, whose rights have been acknowledged by the court, will be paid on a pro rata basis, depending on the value of the insolvent assets, and provided that all other debt of the insolvent estate has been paid.
+Unsecured creditors have to claim for their rights in the insolvency proceed within 30 days from the declaration of the debtor's insolvency issued by the court.
+I may, however, still claim their credits in separate proceedings subject to certain condition.
+Claims submitted by unsecured creditors, whose rights have been acknowledged by court, will be paid on a pro rata basis, depending on the value of the insolvent assets, provided that all other debt of the insolvent estate has been paid.

-Secured creditors are usually notified of the declaration of insolvency since their credits are, in principle, registered at the relevant registry offices.
-Accordingly, secured creditors shall only be entitled to claim for the amounts owed to them in the insolvency proceedings within 30 days of that declaration.
-Creditors with security over real property owned by the debtor are paid first by the proceeds that result from the sale of such assets.
-In the event those proceeds are not sufficient to pay the full amount owed to the creditor, the outstanding amount will be treated as an unsecured claim.
-Even where a security was granted in favour of the creditor, 10 per cent of the proceeds arising from the sale of the respective assets shall be used to pay the debts of the insolvent estate.
+Secured creditors are usually notified of the declaration of insolvency since the credits are, in principle, registered at the relevant registry offices.
+Accordingly, secured creditors shall only be entitled to claim for the amounts owed to them in the insolve proceedings within 30 days from that declaration.
+Creditors with security over property owned by the debtor are firstly paid by the proceeds that result from the sals such assets.
+In the event those proceeds are not sufficient to pay the full amount ower the creditor, the outstanding amount will be treated as an unsecured claim.
+Even what a security was granted in favour of the creditor, 10 per cent of the proceeds arising from the sale of the respective assets shall be used to pay the debts of the insolvent estate.

-After the declaration of insolvency, the company is controlled by the insolvency administrator.
-The administrator can perform all acts and carry out all transactions within the ordinary course of business in order to allow the continuation of the companys trading.
-The directors and the shareholders of the company will maintain their functions and competences; however, directors may not receive any remuneration, and are entitled to resign from their offices.
+After the declaration of insolvency, the company is controlled by the insolver administrator.
+The administrator can perform all acts and carry out all transactions wit the ordinary course of business in order to allow the continuation of the compatituding.
+The directors and the shareholders of the company will maintain their functional competences; however, directors may not receive any remuneration, and are entitionesign from their offices.